Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 To enhance optimization stability, we apply standard Principal Component Analysis (PCA) for principal axis alignment of the point cloud.
 This process involves centering the point cloud at its mean and aligning its principal axes with the coordinate axes.
 The PCA-based alignment normalizes the overall scene orientation, providing a more uniform starting point for optimization across diverse datasets.
 This approach significantly improves the stability of loss reduction during optimization and facilitates the achievement of lower final loss values, particularly in the depth loss component of our objective function.

-**Optimization**: We employ the Adam optimizer for both quaternion and translation optimization, with distinct learning rates and weight decay values for each.
+**Optimization:** We employ the Adam optimizer for both quaternion and translation optimization, with distinct learning rates and weight decay values for each.
 The optimization process benefits from the real-time rendering capabilities of 3D Gaussian Splatting.
 Each iteration of the optimizer is essentially limited only by the speed of rendering, which is extremely fast due to the efficiency of Gaussian splatting.
 This allows for rapid convergence of our pose estimation algorithm, making it suitable for real-time applications.

-**Convergence**: To determine the convergence of the optimization process, we implement an early stopping mechanism based on the stabilization of the total loss.
+**Convergence:** To determine the convergence of the optimization process, we implement an early stopping mechanism based on the stabilization of the total loss.
 Extensive experimental results indicate that the total loss typically stabilizes after approximately 100 iterations.
 We employ a patience mechanism, activated after 100 iterations.
 If the total loss fails to decrease for a consecutive number of patience iterations, the optimization loop is terminated.
 The pose estimate corresponding to the minimum total loss is subsequently selected as the optimal pose.

 This pipeline effectively combines the efficiency of Gaussian splatting with a robust optimization strategy, resulting in a fast and accurate camera localization method.

 # Experiments

-We present GSplatLoc, an innovative pose estimation method for RGB-D cameras that employs a volumetric representation of 3D Gaussians.
-This approach facilitates precise pose estimation by minimizing the loss based on the reprojection of 3D Gaussians from real depth maps captured from the estimated pose.
-Our method attains rotational errors close to zero and translational errors within 0.01mm, representing a substantial advancement in pose accuracy over existing point cloud registration algorithms, as well as explicit volumetric and implicit neural representation-based SLAM methods.
-Comprehensive evaluations demonstrate that GSplatLoc significantly improves pose estimation accuracy, which contributes to increased robustness and fidelity in real-time 3D scene reconstruction, setting a new standard for localization techniques in dense mapping SLAM.
+**Datasets:** The Replica dataset [@straubReplicaDatasetDigital2019]  comprises high-quality 3D reconstructions of a variety of indoor scenes.
+We utilize the publicly available dataset collected by Sucar et al . [@sucarImapImplicitMapping2021], which provides trajectories from an RGBD sensor.
+Further, we demonstrate that our framework achieves SOTA results on real-world data by using the TUM-RGBD [@sturmBenchmarkEvaluationRGBD2012].
+The poses for TUM-RGBD were captured using an external motion capture system.

 # Conclusion